Arobase92/alx-system_engineering-devops/0x00-shell_basics/README.md

 13-Create a symbolic link to /bin/ls, named __ls__
-14-script that copies all the HTML files from the current working directory to the parent of the working directory 17-script that creates the directories welcome/, welcome/to/ and welcome/to/school
+14-script that copies all the HTML files from the current working directory to the parent of the working directory 15-script that moves all files beginning with an uppercase letter to the directory /tmp/u 17-script that creates the directories welcome/, welcome/to/ and welcome/to/school